Riley-Py/UWaterloo-Work/MSE 253/Module 3.md

 	- $x$ is number of successes
 	- $n - x$ is number of failures
 - Since trials are independent, multiply all probabilities corresponding to different outcomes
+### Multinomial Experiment
+- Each trial having more than two possible outcomes